- Location: Maine

 Most people have a Class C license, which is good for passenger cars and trucks; or a motorcycle license.
-You must renew either every four or six years.
+You must renew either every 4 years (if you're under 65 years old) or 6 years (if you're 65 years old or older).
 The state staggers the length of licenses to help reduce wait lines at BMV offices.

 If you’re not sure whether your license is Class C or not, you can always look it up on your driving record.

 It’s against the law to drive with an expired license.
-If it’s been less than a year since it expired, you may be able to renew it without taking the written test again.
+If it hasn't been long since it expired, you MAY be able to renew it without taking the written test again.
 Contact your local BMV office for more information.